 There had always been a heated rivalry between the two families, which however seemed to wane following the proposal by Baron Bernardino Abenavoli to marry Antonietta, daughter of the Marquis Alberti.

-But Lorenzo Alberti gave his sister's hand to the son of the Viceroy of Naples, Don Petrillo Cortez.
+Lorenzo Alberti, however, decided to give his sister's hand to the son of the Viceroy of Naples, Don Petrillo Cortez.
 Baron Bernardino was furious about it and decided to take revenge.
 On the night of April 16, 1686, he entered in the castle of Pentedattilo with a group of armed men and killed everyone (even Simone Alberti, Lorenzo's 9-year-old brother!) with the exception of his beloved and groom, taken in guarantee for any retaliation by the Viceroy.

 The Viceroy sent a real military expedition, capturing the perpetrators of the massacre, whose heads were cut and hung on the battlements of the Pentedattilo Castle.
-But Bernardino managed to escape, forcing Antonietta to marry him, and then abandoned her in a cloistered convent, where she finished her days consumed by the pain of having been the involuntary cause of the massacre of her family.
+But Bernardino managed to escape, forcing Antonietta to marry him, and then abandoned her in a convent, where she finished her days consumed by pain.
 Bernardino enlisted in the Austrian army where he found death killed by a cannonball.